GoldenChrysus/ffxiv-ember-overlay/README.md

 3. To launch the server immediately:

-    1. Run `npm start` to start the React app on your server on port 3000.
+    1. Run `npm start` to start the React app on your machine on port 3000.
     2. Navigate to your.server.host:3000 to view the app.

 4. To build the app for usage on a Web server: